 My 10 tips (and mistakes) to work with change

 This post is repost from the past and is surprisingly in English, I will also later on post this post in Swedish.
 In my former life, sorry, employment, I worked at a large bank where I initiated and oversaw an agile transformation for 1.5 years.
-It is worth noting that my experiences are not only about working with agile, but more about change in general.

 First some background, Handelsbanken was founded in 1871 and have branches in Scandinavia, Netherlands, and UK.
 It is one of the most stable banks in the world, and have had great financial and customer satisfaction metrics over the last twenty years.
-It has over 16 000 employees, and I was part of the IT organization where there were approx. 1500–1600 employees, depending on how you count.
+It has over 16 000 employees, and I was part of the IT organization where there were approx. 1500–3000 employees, depending on how you count.

 The company had its own unique project model which was rooted hard in the organization with roles and process.
 I believe the model was established about 20 years ago.
-The company had roughly 80–120 project running in parallel.
+The company had roughly 80–120 projects running in parallel.
 The organization was a classic organization with two silos, IT on one side and business in the other.
 The business side was clear that IT was too slow and could not adapt to change quick enough, and IT believed that the business side could not decide what to do or was changing their mind too fast.

 When I first started my employment at the bank, one of my assignments was to empower my colleagues to create product and services that were based on our customer needs.
 To achieve this, I knew that we had to be nimble and responsive in order to quickly sense and respond to our customers and the market.
 I knew that we needed to work differently, but probably the most important aspect was that we needed a new culture and mindset.